martin-braun/CocChad/README.md

 Please read the script before running it!
 I'm not responsible for any damage.
 This repository is primary for me to backing up my personal custom configuration for NvChad, but maybe it is beneficial to you.

+## Compats (embedded Neovim)

-## VSCode embedding
+### VSCode

-This configuration is compatible with [vscode-neovim/vscode-neovim](https://github.com/vscode-neovim/vscode-neovim#invoking-vscode-actions-from-neovim), but it recommends you to use [these keybindings](.vscode/keybindings.sample.json) and [these settings](.vscode/settings.sample.json) in VSCode to make all work properly.
+This configuration is compatible with [vscode-neovim/vscode-neovim](https://github.com/vscode-neovim/vscode-neovim), but it recommends you to use [these keybindings](.vscode/keybindings.sample.json) and [these settings](.vscode/settings.sample.json) in VSCode to make all work properly.

+### FireNvim

+This configuration is compatible with [glacambre/firenvim](https://github.com/glacambre/firenvim), load the plugin and install the browser bridge via `<leader>cfni` in a normal terminal session.
+To transform a textarea to a Neovim window, you have to trigger it with (cmd+e / ctrl+e).